Agronomic Services — Agrotips

 Prepare for a fall vegetable garden by soil testing.

 If you are thinking about planting a fall vegetable garden in July or August, then you need to take the first step in June.
 Soil test!
-The test is free, and sampling instructions are available online at www.ncagr.gov/agronomi/pdffiles/samhome.pdf.
-Sample boxes and sample information forms are available at all county Cooperative Extension offices.
-Within two weeks, you should have all the information you need to apply lime and fertilizer for a productive garden.
+The test is free at this time of year, and sampling instructions are available at www.ncagr.gov/agronomi/pdffiles/samhome.pdf.
+Sample boxes can be picked up at all county Cooperative Extension offices.
+The Agronomic Division prefers that you visit the PALS website to fill out your sample information form and submit it electronically.
+You will still need to print a copy of the form and send it in with your samples.
+Within two weeks, your report will be posted online with lime and fertilizer recommendations for a productive garden.

 - Test source water for irrigation systems.